 Spread the word about your NDAFW events and activities.
-Media outlets such as high school newspapers, local news stations, radio programs, and city newspapers and their websites are all good outlets for publicizing your NDAFW event.
+Media outlets such as local news stations, radio programs, city newspapers and their websites, and high school newspapers are all good outlets for publicizing your NDAFW event.
 Here are three steps to help guide you in working with the press.

 Step 1: Develop a key message to deliver to the media.

 Before you contact the media, develop a few key talking points that will help them understand what NDAFW is and what you’re trying to accomplish with your event.
 Preparing these messages in advance will help you speak consistently about NDAFW and have a framework from which to answer any media questions you receive.
 Check out our Learn About NDAFW page for key points.

 Tips to develop your key message

 - Keep your information short and easy to understand.

 - Example: Here's a chance to ask questions and get the facts about drugs!

 - Explain why you’d like them to cover your event.

 - Example: Give a few highlights about teen drug use from the latest Monitoring the Future study results.